MarkPreschern/CS4500-Project/Fish/Remote/README.md

 7. Refactored manager.py to include a fish number, which if modified makes every tile of every game have the modified number of fish.

 TODOS:
+Main
 - [ ] RPP must handle abnormal conditions from network (i.e. a 1 sec timeout needs to implemented on all of its calls, and must be declared a failed player)
+- [ ] Ensure we are failing players that don't return string "void" when no response is expected
 - [ ] Ensure that we can deal with both ill-formed and invalid JSON (on client and RPP side, receive_messages)
 - [ ] Fix take-turn JSON message to include [Action, ..., Action] as per spec (not sure what we would use these for)
+- [ ] Fix player allocation method to prefer games of 3 until must move on to 2
+- [ ] Ensure that allocations to games are happening according to age
+- [ ] Check on RPP for "void" message

+Cleanup
+- [ ] Sanity check specification vs. implementation
+- [ ] Testing (manual and unit testing)
+- [ ] Finish filling out this README

+Done
+- [x] Handle case where client connects but doesn't send their name (drop this connection)
 - [x] Refactor tournament manager to have seperated cheaters and failed players (and losers)

-- [ ] Fix that server sign up rounds works according to specification, need to deal with not enough players
-- [ ] Ensure that allocations to games are happening according to age
 - [x] Add DEBUG to logs (client and server)
 - [x] Ensure board type is correct (make fish constant, no holes, 5x5, etc)
 - [x] Add argument parsing to xserver and xclients according to specification.
-- [ ] Fix player allocation method to prefer games of 3 until must move on to 2
-- [ ] Handle case where client connects but doesn't send their name (drop this connection)
-- [ ] Handle case where two players give the same name
+- [x] Handle case where two players give the same name
-- [ ] Handle case where player gives empty string as name
 - [x] Add README to Runnables Task

-- [ ] Sanity check that both remote and logical interactions follow the protocol diagrams
-- [ ] Testing (manual and unit testing)
-- [ ] Finish filling out this README
+- [x] Fix that server sign up rounds works according to specification, need to deal with not enough players